efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-21-magnet-warrior-guide-by-beastymario.md

 **Note** Only viable in 30 card Grass deck.

 ### Spells

+* 1 x {Parallel Twister}:
+A great card in this current meta as we can use it to get rid of unwanted face-up Powerful Rebirths in exchange that you’re able to destroy any card you want on the field.

 * 1-3 x {Super Rush Headlong}:
 Currently a great card in this meta.
 SRH works well offensively and defensively.
 With the recent popularity of SSA and Hazy, their have the  ability to not be targeted by card effects, SRH changes that and can be used to kill off Hazy and Whale.